munnep/tfc_sso_azure/README.md

 ## Test the SSO

-- Before enabling SSO you would get this message
+- Before enabling SSO you would get this message when trying to login to Terraform Cloud using SSO
 ![](media/2022-03-24-16-36-08.png)
 - After you enable SSO you can login